 top of page

-What your new cat NEEDS:
+What your cat NEEDS:

 We are an Amazon Affiliate, and our rescue does earn money from purchases through these links!

-Tips for Cat Owners
+Tips for Cat Owners:

 • Kitten proof, just like you would with a new baby or toddler